datainfrahq/pinot-control-plane-k8s/docs/pinot_tenants_management.md

 - Tenant controller is patches the status on each reconcile in case of a state change.

-- Current state of the tenant is stored in the status of the table CR.
+- Current state of the tenant is stored in the status of the tenant CR.

 ```